geekmomprojects/fiber-optic-hyperbolic-paraboloid/README.md

 <img src="Pics/hyperbolicparaboloids.gif" width=480>

 This repository contains the design files and code to build the illulminated fiber-optic hyperbolic paraboloid project.
-Detailed build instructions may be found at my blog: <a href="https://www.geekmomprojects.com/">geeekmomprojects.com</a>
+Detailed build instructions may be found at my blog here: <a href="https://www.geekmomprojects.com/fiber-optic-hyperbolic-paraboloid/">https://www.geekmomprojects.com/fiber-optic-hyperbolic-paraboloid/</a>